-- Have learners copy information from a personal identification card to the appropriate blanks on the form. - After the assessment, help learners file the assessment task and checklist in the appropriate section of their PBLA binders if this task is part of the portfolio.
+- Have learners copy information from a personal identification card. - After the assessment, help learners file the assessment task and checklist in the appropriate section of their PBLA binders if this task is part of the portfolio.

 Assessment:

 Circulate and provide in the moment feedback and support as needed.
 Take note of areas that need further practice and provide additional instruction and practice where needed to prepare learners for the assessment task.